Mroxny/Cyber_Four/README.md

 Thanks
 ------

-Many thanks to friends and family supporting us
+Many thanks to friends and family supporting us.